 Central restaurant was previously located in Miraflores and is now settled in Barranco.
-It serves as Chef Martínez’s workshop in the investigation and integration of indigenous Peruvian ingredients into the restaurant’s menu.
-It was also named “Best Restaurant in South America”.
+It also serves as Chef Martínez’s workshop investigating and subsequently integrating indigenous Peruvian ingredients into the restaurant’s menu.
+It is considered one of the best restaurants in South America.

-Cover photo: Central
+Cover photo: Maido Facebook Page

 *This article has been updated from the original version published on June 28, 2018.